icon-project/icon-sdk-python/quickstart/README.md

 print(signed_transaction.signed_transaction_dict)
 ```

- Call sendTransaction from ‘IconService’ to check the transaction hash.
-Token transaction is now sent.
+ Call `sendTransaction` of `IconService` to check the transaction hash.
+Token transaction is sent.

 ```python
 # Sends the transaction